Import Your Own Certificates In Edge Browser

 4. You now need to click on Import > Then follow the onscreen steps to find your certificate file and import it into Microsoft Edge

-But that’s how easy it is and that is how you can import your own Certificates into Microsoft Edge.
-If you have done this before for Internet Explorer then you will know that it’s a pretty similar process.
-However, Internet Explorer is losing its support very soon and Edge will be taking its place.
+But that’s how easy it is and that is how you can add a trusted certificate for your Microsoft Edge browser.
+If you installed a certificate in Internet Explorer before, then you will know that it’s a pretty similar process.
+However, Internet Explorer has lost its support and Edge has taken its place.